Slayer95/aura-bot/CLI.md

 ## \`--stdpaths\`

-When enabled, this flag instructs the host bot to utilize standard paths for directories and files entered from the CLI.
+When enabled, this flag instructs Aura to utilize standard paths for directories and files entered from the CLI.
 That is, it makes them relative to the current working directory (CWD).

 Notably, it also ensures that map and configuration file paths are interpreted exactly as entered, thus